NIS2 Compliance and Support Services

 What are the NIS2 compliance requirements?

-The NIS2 Directive introduces enhanced cybersecurity, governance, and risk management obligations for essential and important entities across the EU.
+The NIS2 Directive introduces enhanced cyber security, governance and risk management obligations for essential and important entities across the EU.
 Organisations must implement proportionate technical, operational and organisational measures to meet NIS2 compliance requirements.
 These include:

 Common NIS2 compliance challenges